Travel in F-1 Status

 I-20 Travel Signature

-You must have a valid Form I-20 with a valid travel endorsement signature on page 2 before you can travel abroad.
-The I-20 travel endorsement signature can only be provided by the PDSO or DSO in the MUSC Center for Global Health.
+You must have a valid Form I-20 with a valid travel endorsement signature on page 2 in order to request re-entry into the United States.
+The I-20 travel endorsement signature can only be provided by the Designated School Official (DSO) in the MUSC Center for Global Health.
 The travel signature is valid for one year (except during post-completion OPT, when the travel signature is valid for only six months).
-If you have F-2 dependents that will also be traveling, they must also have valid travel signatures on each of their I-20 forms.
+If you have F-2 dependents that will also be traveling, they must also have valid travel signatures on each of their Forms I-20.

-After your Out-of-Country Travel Request is submitted, it will be reviewed by center staff, and you will be notified by email if your request was approved.
+After your Out of Country Travel Request is submitted, it will be reviewed by the DSO in the Center for Global Health.
+You will be notified by email once your request is approved.
 Requests are typically processed within 7-10 business days.
-Your Out-of-Country Travel Request must be approved before you can request an appointment for the I-20 travel signature.
-Once you are notified that your Out-of-Country Travel Request has been approved, click here to schedule an appointment to obtain a travel signature on your Form I-20.
+Your Out of Country Travel Request must be approved before you can request an appointment for the I-20 travel signature.
+Once you are notified that your Out-of-Country Travel Request has been approved, click here to schedule an appointment with the DSO to obtain the I-20 travel signature.

 Travel Documents

-You must have the following documents on you (not in your luggage) when you request re-entry into the U.S.:
+You must have the following documents on you (not in your luggage) when you request re-entry into the United States:

 • Current MUSC Form I-20 (with valid travel signature)